stepchowfun/toast/README.md

 [![Build Status](https://travis-ci.org/stepchowfun/toast.svg?branch=master)](https://travis-ci.org/stepchowfun/toast)

 *Toast* is a tool for doing work in containers.
-You define tasks in a *toastfile*, and Toast runs them in a containerized environment based on a Docker image of your choosing.
+You define tasks in a YAML file called a *toastfile*, and Toast runs them in a containerized environment based on a Docker image of your choosing.
 What constitutes a "task" is up to you: tasks can install system packages, build an application, run a test suite, or even serve web pages.
 Toast makes it easy for contributors to get started on new codebase—just run `toast`.

 ![Welcome to Toast.](https://raw.githubusercontent.com/stepchowfun/toast/master/media/welcome-0.svg?sanitize=true)